In my latest DIY post on how to make a body wash for sensitive skin I wrote about toxin-free living.

 Allergy tests didn’t do much and doctors said I had to learn to live with it.

-They prescribed hydrocortisone creams, which come with significant health risks.
+They prescribed hydrocortisone creams, which come with their own health risks.

 I wasn’t willing to live with it, so my search for a real cure continued.

 The first major change came twenty years ago when I started going to a naturopath.
-His acupuncture and herbal medicine treatments combined with radical diet and lifestyle changes finally started to stabilize my health.
+His acupuncture treatments combined with herbal medicine started to stabilize my health slowly.
+I also had to make radical diet and lifestyle changes.

-I had a long path ahead of me yet, but at least I understood better what triggers my body.
+There was still a long way to go for me yet, but at least I understood better what triggers my body.

 I’m still very sensitive and need to consider everything I put in or on my body.

-This means being mindful about nutrition, body care and cleaning products, being careful around furry animals, avoid certain environments and swimming pools with chlorine.
+This means being mindful about nutrition, body care and cleaning products.
+I also need to be careful around furry animals, avoid certain environments and swimming pools with chlorine.

 I used to feel frustrated about it when I was younger, but nowadays I’m grateful because it made me more aware and sparked my passion for healthy living.